Prepare your Mac for Mountain Lion

 In addition, OS X makes use of cache files to speed up applications and over time these cache files can grow in size, taking up valuable room.
 There are two widely-recommended apps which help in the process of removing such cache files: Onyx and CleanMyMac.
 Both applications are very useful and do largely the same thing, but though Onyx is free it's perhaps a little less intuitive than its competitor.

-First, a disclaimer: we're getting this out to you ahead of time, and though we think it's unlikely, it's perfectly possible that Apple could change the Mountain Lion installation process so that the following instructions no longer work.
+The arrival of OS X Lion heralded a new digital-only era of operating system delivery for Apple, but not everybody is comfortable ditching an install drive and there are still several situations where it comes in useful, such as when upgrading several Macs at once or performing a clean install of OS X. First, a disclaimer: we're getting this out to you ahead of time, and though we think it's unlikely, it's perfectly possible that Apple could change the Mountain Lion installation process so that the following instructions no longer work.
 That said...

 Now choose "Show Package Contents" from the right-click menu and open the folder titled "Shared Support".
 Within this folder there should be an image titled "InstallESD.dmg" or something very similar.
 This .dmg file is the Mountain Lion disc image, so copy it onto the Desktop folder and create a DVD by right-clicking the .dmg file then selecting "Burn" from the menu.